Vault in Kubernetes/VM installation

 auth-kubernetes enable

-- Kubernetes side must done
+Kubernetes side configuration

 vi vault-sa.yaml